Berlin Wall History

 1961 12th August: GDR Leadership attends a gathering in Döllnsee, a forested area north of Berlin where Ulbricht signs the order to secure the Border.
 At midnight, East German police and military personnel get to work.

 1961 15th August: East German soldier, Conrad Schumann, seizes an opportunity to escape over the border, still just a barbed wire fence.
 The photograph would become one of the most widespread images of the period.

-1961 24th August: Günter Litfin, a twenty four year old tailor becomes the first person to be shot and killed trying to cross the Berlin Wall.
-Boldened by reports of succesful crossings reported on West Berlin radio he attempted to cross the Spree canal at the Humboldt harbour, not far from where the Berlin Hauptbahnhof stands today.
-Unfortunatly he wasn't to know that just hours before, border guards had received their first shoot-to-kill orders and after first firing a warning shot, the guard then shot and killed him, only 10 metres from the shore.
+1961 24th August: Günter Litfin, a twenty four-year-old tailor becomes the first person to be shot and killed trying to cross the Berlin Wall.
+Boldened by reports of successful crossings reported on West Berlin radio he attempted to cross the Spree canal at the Humboldt harbour, not far from where the Berlin Hauptbahnhof stands today.
+Unfortunately, he wasn't to know that just hours before, border guards had received their first shoot-to-kill orders and after first firing a warning shot, the guard then shot and killed him, only 10 metres from the shore.

 1975: At a cost of around US$3,638,000 the fourth generation wall is erected, known officially as "Stützwandelement UL 12.11" (Retaining Wall Element UL) or Grenzmauer 75 (Border Wall 75).
 Consisting of 45,000 separate sections of reinforced concrete with a height of 3.6m (12ft), crowned with a smooth pipe, this is the most common incarnation of the wall seen in photographs and the surviving sections of the wall in Berlin.
 Much research and development went into this version, with the concrete able to withstand being rammed by car.
 Certain sections were made weaker so as to allow tank access in the event of war with the western powers stationed in West Berlin.
 Image CC-BY-SA-3.0-de.